 I think the world at large is beginning to see and appreciate why Africa must be treated with the seriousness it deserves.
 The African Union has been pushing hard on this, and we hope and insist that Africa gets its seat at the table.
 We aim to be fully involved in the decision-making process at the United Nations – with particular reference to the Security Council.
 We no longer want to be seen, but we want to be heard as well.
 At the moment,

 much progress has been made, and I am hopeful for a brighter future for Africa on the UN Security Council.
-Our continued absence at that level of global decision making is no longer justified.
+Our continued absence at that level of global decision-making is no longer justified.
 It’s a grave injustice that must urgently be addressed.
 At the same time, All Africa must rally around on this call and present a definite unified position in a more direct and determined way.
 The UN must be made to understand that this is something we feel strongly about and on which the continent’s continued participation in the UN is hinged upon.

-- You are a prominent member of the “Campaign for Nature’s Global Steering Committee” with the overarching purpose of calling on world leaders to support a new global goal to protect at least 30 per cent of the planet’s land and ocean by 2030.
+- You are a prominent member of the “Campaign for Nature’s Global Steering Committee” with the overarching purpose of calling on world leaders to support a new global goal to protect at least 30 percent of the planet’s land and ocean by 2030.
 Tell us more about the workings of the group?

 This is a fundamental question.
 Like you rightly said, our goal is to advocate for the protection of at least 30% of the land and water ecosystems of the earth.

-The campaign is based on the scientifically proven hypothesis that if we do not act now, there will be a monumental loss on global biodiversity and life on earth will become under serious threat.
+The campaign is based on the scientifically proven hypothesis that if we do not act now, there will be a monumental loss of global biodiversity, and life on earth will become under serious threat.
 The answer to this is a decrease in carbon emissions and a halt to other destructive activities on the environment.
-The initiative itself belongs to the Wyss Foundation in partnership with the National Geographic’s, and Global Steering Committee is made up of mostly former leaders across the globe – from 16 countries and led by Former Senator Feingold.
-Currently, we have made bold statements – calling on world leaders to heed to this advice, and we are also working on several advocacy strategies in this direction.
+The initiative itself belongs to the Wyss Foundation in partnership with National Geographic’s, and Global Steering Committee is made up of mostly former leaders across the globe – from 16 countries and led by Former Senator Feingold.
+Currently, we have made bold statements – calling on world leaders to heed this advice, and we are also working on several advocacy strategies in this direction.

 Throughout the world, and indeed across Africa, local communities around protected areas are suffering and need help.
 We are one world we are all so connected, and we can see it now with this global pandemic.
 We have shared interests in all of what we do,

-it is no longer the case to sit somewhere in your comfort zone and believing that the happenings in Africa will not impact on your lives.
+it is no longer the case to sit somewhere in your comfort zone and believing that the happenings in Africa will not impact your lives.

 - A recent report by the African Union projects that the continent may lose about 20 Million jobs due to the COVID-19 pandemic.
 What can be done to mitigate jobs and SME fails?

 This is a tough one, but it is often said that out of difficulties, opportunities will arise.
-The COVID-19 pandemic may have brought untold loss to small scale enterprises.
+The COVID-19 pandemic may have brought untold loss to small-scale enterprises.
 Still, I also believe a little bit of innovation and utilization of emerging markets in the IT industry can make a difference.
 SMEs across the world must utilize every opportunity the IT revolution provides to make a profit and change the dynamics.
 One doesn’t have to be an expert in IT, to appreciate that businesses flourish through the application of various software or platforms to conduct their activities.
 Governments can also help with bailout packages to struggling companies so that their employees will not lose their jobs.
 Above all, a much more coordinated approach to stopping the disease is paramount.

 As a member of the Presidential team that negotiated the peace deal in the Gambia; what will be your view should be done to restore peace in Mali?